The Guide · Strategic Decisions

 • Decision-making authority sits with the person leading conversations

-Many successful agencies grow to meaningful size using founder-led selling alone.
+At smaller scales the model feels efficient and natural, and many agencies grow to meaningful size on founder-led selling alone.

-Over time, however, growth tied to a single individual introduces structural risk.
+Over time, growth tied to a single individual introduces structural risk.

 A founder’s time is finite.
-As delivery, leadership and operational responsibilities increase, new business activity often declines.
+As delivery, leadership and operational responsibilities grow, new business activity often declines.

 When outreach pauses, future revenue gaps typically appear several months later.